WXMY

-WXMY was a broadcast radio station licensed to Saltville, Virginia, serving the Saltville/Marion.
+WXMY was a broadcast radio station licensed to Saltville, Virginia, serving Saltville and Marion.
 WXMY was owned and operated by Continental Media Group, LLC.

 Owner arrested

-Smyth County, Virginia authorities arrested WXMY owner Jeff Raynor on Wednesday, July 18, 2007.
+Authorities in Smyth County, Virginia, arrested WXMY owner Jeff Raynor on Wednesday, July 18, 2007.
 Raynor was charged with one count of using electronic communication to solicit sexual activity with a child and one count of possession of child pornography.

 On July 19, 2007, WXMY fell silent and the WXMY website was taken offline.

 On Wednesday, July 25, 2007, WXMY came back on the air and was being run by Wendy Raynor.
 The station was then being listed as owned by Continental Media Group, LLC in the FCC database; previously it showed Jeffrey L. Raynor as owner.

-According to the station's website (as of Sep 2, 2007), WXMY had fallen silent.
+According to the station's website (as of September 2, 2007), WXMY had fallen silent.
 Then in October 2007, WXMY returned to the airwaves with a Classic Country format.

 FCC license issues

-In February 2007, the station received permission for Pre Sunrise and Post Sunset operations, which allows a daytime-only AM station to operate at reduced power during the period shortly before sunrise and shortly after sunset when the FCC determines the station does not need to cease operations to protect other AM stations.
+In February 2007, the station received permission for pre-sunrise and post-sunset operations, which allows a daytime-only AM station to operate at reduced power during the period shortly before sunrise and shortly after sunset when the FCC determines the station does not need to cease operations to protect other AM stations.